 Securing your website is of critical importance, but there are some relatively simple steps you can take to make your site secure.
 Things you need to consider include always using strong passwords, being careful what you access using public Wi-Fi hotspots, always keeping virus scanning software up-to-date, etc.

-With regards to your website, in addition to above, it is also advisable to have a security system in place.
+With regards to your website, in addition to the above, it is also advisable to have a security system in place.
 We use and recommend Wordfence.
-They have a free option whereby you install a plugin which implements things such as restricts access attempts, runs security scans, adds firewall protection, and notifies you of outstanding core/theme/plugin updates, plus many other features.
+They have a free option whereby you install a plugin that implements things such as restricts access attempts, runs security scans, adds firewall protection, and notifies you of outstanding core/theme/plugin updates, plus many other features.

-If you are in the planning stages or currently getting your new website built, it is a good idea to ensure these points are covered off from the start.
+If you are in the planning stages or currently getting your new website built, it is a good idea to ensure these SEO checklist points are covered off from the start.
 It is easier to include and allow for these points at the beginning rather than come along at a later date and update the site structure as well as every page and post on your site.